AvinaashAnandK/concordiaNeurIPSFinalistSubmission/README.md

 **Implication:** The component must extract, interpret, and utilize numeric data from various sources and perform calculations to guide actions.

 **Solution:** The `ConcatActComponent` is designed to handle numeric information through:

 *   **Context Assembly:** It gathers information from different components, including "Self Understanding" (containing aspiration levels, satisficing thresholds) and the "Trusted Advisor" (providing numeric targets or ranges).
 *   **Additional Instructions:** The prompt includes specific instructions for "Threshold Analysis," guiding the LLM to identify numerical values, determine if they are minimums or maximums, and perform calculations.
 *   **Character Strategy:** The "character strategy" section reinforces this by requiring the agent to identify important thresholds, its position relative to them, and to show calculations for any values.

 ## IV.
-Further Considerations

-### 10. Structured Information Framework

-**Observation:** A well-defined structure helps the LLM process and utilize information more effectively.

-**Solution:** The agent employs a structured information framework with three main blocks:

-*   Optimizing the update frequency for each block, and exploring ways to dynamically adjust the framework based on the current scenario.
-*   Explicitly extracting and storing Numeric information (e.g. purchase price) to store them as states.
+Challenges Specific to the Final Submission

-### 6. Performance Evaluation with Limited Feedback
+### 8. Assessing Performance without Direct Feedback

-**Challenge:** The lack of direct feedback beyond the overall baseline score makes it difficult to assess the effectiveness of specific strategies or prompt changes during development.
+**Challenge:** Limited feedback mechanisms were available.
+Only baselines were scores of previous submissions, making it difficult to assess the effectiveness of specific strategies or prompt changes.

-**Implication:** Debugging and fine-tuning the agent's behavior is challenging.
-Isolating the impact of individual decisions or prompt modifications is difficult without detailed feedback.

-**Refinement:** The challenge is to develop *alternative evaluation methods* that do not rely on direct feedback.
+**Implication:** Difficulty in fine-tuning the agent's behavior and identifying areas for improvement.

-**Solution:** The agent's development process focuses on point-in-time assessments and analyzing the LLM's reasoning process based on its output (e.g., the "final act component").
-The "character strategy" section (described below) also aids in understanding the agent's decision-making process.
+**Solution:** The development process focused on point-in-time assessments and analyzing the LLM's reasoning process based on its output (e.g., the "final act component").

+### 9. Interpreting Elo Scores and Agent Selection with Limited Submissions

+**Challenge:** Elo scores are relative and change depending on the pool of agents being compared.

+**Implication:** Difficulty in determining the absolute performance of an agent and selecting the best one for the final submission.

+**Solution:**
+*   Recognize that Elo is a comparative metric.
+*   Analyze the win/loss matrix to understand agent performance against specific opponents.
+*   Deep dive into poor-performance scenarios (i.e., Loss scenarios) and observe the action trail to understand what is going wrong.

+## V. Further Considerations

+*   Optimizing the update frequency for each block of the structured information framework and exploring ways to dynamically adjust the framework based on the current scenario.
+*   Explicitly extracting and storing numeric information (e.g., purchase price) to store them as states for easier manipulation and analysis.

 ## Conclusion